Ken Niimura: 1997-2008: Career beginnings

 He began his career as a self-published artist, being a founding member of collectives such as H Studios, Arruequen and the Epicentro publishing label.
 It was also at this time that he started publishing numerous short stories in Spanish magazines and fanzines, such as "Oni" (2001), published in the anthology La Senda del Samurai (Arruequen), resulting in various awards at the National level.

 At the age of 20, his first work Underground Love was released through Amaníaco, a publisher with which he was to work again on numerous occasions.
 Other books released in this early period include Clockwork, Otras Jaulas, Historietas and Qu4ttrocento.
 He has been an illustrator for magazines such as Dokan, Minami and Shirase, as well as the Japanese in Mangaland series (written by Marc Bernabé).
 He has been involved in various advertising campaigns, including publicity for Repsol, the Barcelona Manga Convention and Spanish TV channel Cuatro; for the latter he produced the illustrations that appeared in the show "La noche manga".
-He was also in charge of the cover and the ad fot the book Los niños vienen sin manual de instrucciones, by Montserrat Giménez, Ph.D. in Psychology.
+He was also in charge of the cover and the ad for the book Los niños vienen sin manual de instrucciones, by Montserrat Giménez, Ph.D. in Psychology.

 In 2007, he participated in the Lingua Comica Project promoted by the Asia-Europe Foundation (ASEF) alongside various Asian and European comic professionals including Sarnath Banerjee, Gerald Corridge and Kôsei Ono, among others.